RoboBrainz/robobrainz.github.com/posts/advisor-meeting-1.md

 * Found a bug in nikola\plugins\task\sitemap\__init__.py.
 It wasn't checking if directories were directories in a cross-platform manner.
 Will report this to the developers with an official patch.

 # Drew
-* Order the parts from SparkFun
+* Order the parts from SparkFun.
-* Chassis has built in motors
+* Chassis has built in motors.
 * We may need a separate shield for driving the wheels?
-* Probably going to drive the motors with DC
+* Probably going to drive the motors with DC.
-* Settled on multicolor LEDs because single color LEDs can get confusing for debugging
+* Settled on multicolor LEDs because single color LEDs can get confusing for debugging.